 I have been involved in the hospitality industry for over thirty years starting in 1979 as an apprentice bartender.
 Since then I have progressed into senior management and owed and operated my own bar.
-I am currently the GM of a major Dublin gastropub.
+I have a wealth of experience and knowledge and when employing staff know the knowledge that they should have that I need.
+I am currently the General Manager of a major Dublin gastropub.

 A COMPLETE HISTORY OF IRISH BROADCASTING FROM THE WORLDS FIRST PIRATE RADIO STATION DURING THE EASTER RISING 1916 TO TODAYS INTERNET AND DIGITAL BROADCASTERS.
 THE COURSE FEATURES THE DECADES FROM 1910 AND THE MARCONI EXPERIMENTS TO THE PRESENT DAY AND FEATURES THE GOLDEN ERA OF BROADCASTING, THE 1980'S.

 Irish Broadcasting History from the 1920's after the foundation of the new Irish Free State.
 The nation was engulfed in a Civil War and when the dust had settled debate turned to the creation of a radio station for the new nation.

 Each decade in the history of Irish Broadcasting is covered by seperate lecture with both Powerpoint presentations and accompanied articles.

 This is an excerpt from the Irish Broadcasting History course that looks at the 1950s in Ireland.

 An excerpt from Lecture 4 of the Irish Broadcasting History course.
 The course covers the history of broadcasting from Marconi's experiments in the early 1900s to the present day and digital age.
 Covered throughout the course are the legal and illegal radio and television channels that have created histories of their own.
 The lectures are as follows